theshaune/styled-tag/README.md

 This package will allow you to set a default prop on the Component and then override it with the `tag` prop.

+If no prop and no default prop is set the function will default to a div tag.

 ## Installation